Thomas Branker: Works

 Branker gained his first knowledge of mathematics and chemistry from Peter Sthael of Strasburg, a chemist and Rosicrucian, 'who before 1660 settled in Oxford as a private tutor, at the suggestion of Robert Boyle, and numbered Ralph Bathurst, Christopher Wren, with Branker, Anthony Wood and others among his pupils.
 Brancker's earliest publication was Doctrinæ Sphæricæ Adumbratio unà cum usu Globorum Artificialium, Oxford, 1662.
-In 1668 he published a translation of an introduction to algebra from the High Dutch of Rhonius, and added a factor table for odd numbers up to 100,000.
+In 1668 he published a translation of an introduction to algebra from the German of Johann Rahn, and added a factor table for odd numbers up to 100,000.
 The book was licensed 18 May 1665, but the publication was delayed to enable John Pell to add notes and corrections.
 John Collins also gave Brancker assistance over the book, and praised it in a letter to James Gregory in 1668.
 The value of the table and translation is acknowledged in an early paper in the Philosophical Transactions (No. 35, pp. 688–9), and the table and preface were reprinted by Francis Maseres in a volume of mathematical tracts (1795), together with James Bernoulli's Doctrine of Permutations and other papers.
 Maseres states that John Wallis thought well of Brancker's table, and corrected a few errors in it.
 A manuscript key to an elaborate cipher in the possession of J. H. Cooke, F.S.A., is attributed to Branker and is described in the Transactions of the Society of Antiquaries for 1877.